-UEFA plan hopes to resume football around July, August
+UEFA aims for July restart for leagues, wants them completed

-A European plan is being formed to resume football around July and August, with domestic leagues told Thursday not to abandon competitions yet due to the coronavirus pandemic
+A European plan is being formed to resume football around July and August, with domestic leagues told Thursday not to abandon competitions yet due to the coronavirus pandemic.

 The determination to ensure competitions are “decided on the field” to protect their integrity was outlined in a letter that was obtained by The Associated Press.
 It was signed by the heads of UEFA, the European Club Association and European Leagues body and was being sent to their members.